dotnet/corefx/Documentation/project-docs/benchmarking.md

-# Using BenchmarkDotNet
-In this example we are using BenchmarkDotNet (https://github.com/dotnet/BenchmarkDotNet) for our testing.
+In this example we are using **BenchmarkDotNet** (https://github.com/dotnet/BenchmarkDotNet) for our testing.
 Make sure to use the latest version which allows to specify a custom SKD path.

 ```
 <ItemGroup>